Because added weight isn’t the souvenir you had in mind, right?

 See my point?
 You need to identify as a thin person who makes smart choices around food.
-So claim your upgraded identity and say to yourself daily, “I’m becoming a person who eats for fuel, not for emotional reasons.
+Instead say to yourself, “I’m becoming a person who eats for fuel, not for emotional reasons.
 I’m a new version of me and this new version is slowly but surely putting food in it’s place.”

 - Then, you know those scraggly fingernails?
 Upgrade them and keep them upgraded.

 - You know how you stop shaving in the winter?
 Shave!

 - You know how you wear old undies with holes?
 Trash them and buy beautiful lingerie.

 Think this strategy belongs to me?
 Nope, read more about it in Atomic Habits by James Clear.
 Clear brings awesome clarity to how upgrading one part of our lives ripples into other areas.
 (However, it can go both ways, so be sure your ripples are going in a positive direction.)

 To upgrade any area of my life I start by identifying the most challenging zones: boredom, mean people, and being famished.

 Figuring out your danger zones is an important part of the weight loss puzzle.
 Writing, writing, and more writing will deliver the answers you’re looking for.
 Ask your brain: when am I the best at eating well on the road?
 How can I eat for fuel and not for emotions while traveling?
 What are the most challenging times for me with food?

 Bored. . .zzzzzzz

 I don’t care what the travel world says, travel is layered in boring moments.
 If I’m taking a road trip, I’m looking at three to nine hours of car-boredom.